Network security

 Each type of protocol attack employs different methods to overload and incapacitate servers or network resources, highlighting the need for robust and versatile defense strategies.

 Organizations must adopt comprehensive and multi-layered strategies to counter the threat of DDoS attacks effectively.
-Here are seven key ways to enhance your defense:
+Here are ten key ways to enhance your defense:

 1. Enhanced network redundancy